carmine560/trading-assistant/README.md

 `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini.gpg`, stores
 the configurations.
 By default, `trading_assistant.py` uses the default key pair of GnuPG.
-However, you can also specify a key fingerprint as the value of the `fingerprint` option in the `General` section of your configuration file.
+However, you can also specify a key fingerprint as the value of the `fingerprint` option in the `General` section in your configuration file.

 ### Complete Action Argument ###